mrehanramzan/smart-task-manager/README.md

 docker network create shared_network
 ```

-This network allows the frontend, backend, and MCP server to communicate with each other.
+This network allows the backend, and MCP server to communicate with each other.

 ---